eriknw/cytoolz/README.rst

 ``toolz`` (and ``cytoolz``) aims to be a repository for utility functions, particularly those that come from the functional programming and list processing traditions.
-We welcome contributions that fall within this scope ang encourage users to scrape their ``util.py`` files for functions that are broadly useful.
+We welcome contributions that fall within this scope and encourage users to scrape their ``util.py`` files for functions that are broadly useful.

 Please take a look at our issue pages for